Senexis/RedM-Native-Satchel/README.md

     -- Optional.
 Groups the item in a folder, see the folder type folder = "big_game",

     -- Optional.
+Whether the item can be discarded discardable = false,

+    -- Optional.
 When set to a string, we'll use catalog_sp and catalog_mp to fill UI data for you catalog = "CONSUMABLE_BIG_GAME_MEAT_COOKED",